-- The output voltage is sensed and regulated between the FB pin and the FBRTN pin, which connects to the signal ground at the load.
+The output voltage is sensed and regulated between the FB pin and the FBRTN pin, which connects to the signal ground at the load.
 To avoid differential mode noise pickup in the sensed signal, the loop area should be small.
-Thus the FB and FBRTN traces should be routed adjacent to each other atop the power ground plane back to the controller. - The feedback traces from the switch nodes should be connected as close as possible to the inductor.
+Thus the FB and FBRTN traces should be routed adjacent to each other on top of the power ground plane back to the controller.

+Connect the feedback traces from the switch nodes as close as possible to the inductor.
 The CSREF signal should be connected to the output voltage at the nearest inductor to the controller.